 You’re sure to have a fun-filled adrenaline holiday on an RV trip in Australia.
 The Aussies love their extreme sports, so there’ll be plenty of opportunities to surf, bungee jump, skydive, and more.
 It’s another country with a low population density, with 25 million in a space 32 times bigger than the UK.

-Boasting in huge gold-sand beaches, drives along coastal highways, and extremely hot temperatures, Australia is a place that caters very well to tourists, especially those in an RV.
+Boasting huge gold-sand beaches drives along coastal highways, and extremely hot temperatures, Australia is a place that caters very well to tourists, especially those in an RV.